damomarco/receipt_tracker/docs/roadmap.md

 -   **Cloud Sync & Collaboration (via BaaS)**:
     -   **Status**: **High Priority**
     -   **Description**: Integrate a Backend-as-a-Service (BaaS) to enable real-time data synchronization between multiple devices and users (e.g., a receipt collector and a finance manager).
 This feature will introduce user authentication and will become the primary mechanism for automatic cloud backup.
-This is the next major architectural evolution after Trip Management is complete.
+This is the next major architectural evolution.
     -   **Reward (Critical)**: Transforms the app from a personal utility into a collaborative tool, enabling powerful new use cases and ensuring data safety.
     -   **Risk (High)**: A significant architectural change that requires careful implementation of authentication, data migration for existing users, and refactoring of data access logic.